HamidrezaKmK/diffusion_memorization/README.md

 In addition to that, we have also included a GPT-based method for prompt perturbation using token attributions obtained from these methods.
 For the base functionalities, please consult the original repository.

-**Note**: For all the command-line scripts here, you have control over the configuration and hyperparameters with [hydra](https://hydra.cc/), please check `configs/` for more details.
+**Remark 1**: For all the command-line scripts here, you have control over the configuration and hyperparameters with [hydra](https://hydra.cc/), please check `configs/` for more details.
+**Remark 2**: All the logs in this project will be stored in the `outputs` directory.
+There are also some default logs stored in the repo to get to know the structure of the logs.

 ## Setting up environment